hapax/hapax.github.io/assets/simple-physics.md

 the polymer, the distance the polymer remains approximately straight.
 After a persistence length, the chain will forget which way it is pointing and choose a new, uncorrelated direction.
-We'll look at a famous biological application to the biggest, baddest, most biologically indispensable polymer of them all: *DNA*.
+We'll look at a biological application to the biggest, baddest, most biologically indispensable polymer of them all: *DNA*.

 Every cell in an organism contains a copy of its building instructions